 Another very useful feature is Jenkins's integration with source code browsers.
 A good source code browser is an important part of your Continuous Integration setup.
-It lets you see at a glance what changes triggered a given build, which is very useful when it comes to troubleshooting broken builds (see Figure 5-7).
+It lets you see at a glance what changes triggered a given build, which is very useful when it comes to troubleshooting broken builds (see Figure 5.7, "Source code browser showing what code changes caused a build").
 Jenkins integrates with most of the major source code browsers, including open source tools such as WebSVN and Sventon, and commercial ones like Atlassian's FishEye.